The following Employment precedent provides comprehensive and up to date legal information covering:

 [Insert name] made enquiries and in particular examined the test data and the working documents relating to the test data.
 He discovered that no inappropriate adjustments had been made to the test data.

-It is denied that the Claimant heard nothing further about the matter; [insert name] met with the Claimant on [insert date] and explained the findings of his
+It is denied that the Claimant heard nothing further about the matter; [insert name] met with the Claimant on [insert date]

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.